Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Family, Friends & Fellow Officers Remember...

-Randy Gerald
+Lieutenant Randy Gerald

-Horry County Sheriff's Department, South Carolina
+Horry County Sheriff's Office, South Carolina

-End of Watch: Saturday, December 29, 2001
+End of Watch Saturday, December 29, 2001

 Reflections for Lieutenant Randy Gerald